 Have you ever stayed in the Hotel Zone in Cancun?
 Which resort did you stay at?
 Would you stay again?
 On our next trip to the Riviera Maya we decided to stay at an airbnb in Playa del Carmen and visited Ek Balam and Chichen Itza.

-► Nap-Time Version: Panama Jack All Inclusive Family Resort in Cancun is nice and relaxing, with plenty of beach and water, and great food!
+► Nap-Time Version: Panama Jack’s Cancun All Inclusive Family Resort is the perfect beach vacation.
+It’s nice and relaxing, offers private beach access with miles of pristine beaches plus additional swimming pools, and great food!

 Staying at a family resort in Cancun, particularly an all inclusive, doesn’t give you much opportunity to see the country that you are traveling in.
 You don’t get to meet the locals, or see what day to day life is like driving through town, grocery shopping, and mingling.
-We got pretty sick of the resort, pretty fast.
-There is only so much hanging out drinking virgin margaritas in every possible flavor you can do, though is no fault of the resort itself.
+We missed out on seeing a lot of ruins because we didn’t want to leave the resort.

 Read all about our next experience traveling to Mexico driving through the Mexican countryside visiting the Dos Ojos cenote with three kids and seeing Tulum up close and personal!